 CPT (Common Proficiency Test)

-- CPT is an entry level examination in CA course.
-To pass CA, the first battle you need to clear 4 subjects divided into two sessions.
+- CPT is an entry-level test in the CA exam.
+To pass the ICAI exam, one needs to clear four subjects divided into two sessions in the first battle.

-- In the first session, you need to sit for Fundamentals of Accounting and Mercantile Laws.
+- In the first session, the applicant needs to appear for the Fundamentals of Accounting and Mercantile Laws.

-- The knowledge level you need to have is foundational.
+- The knowledge level one requires is foundational.

-- There are total 200 multiples choice questions you need to answer to be able to clear the CPT exam.
+- There are a total of 200 multiple-choice questions one must answer to clear the CPT exam.

-- To pass CPT, you need to score at least 50%.
-That means you need to score 100 out of 200 if you want to pass the exam.
+- To pass CPT, a score of at least 50% is required.
+As in, a score of 100 out of 200 to pass the exam.

 - There is no negative marking for not attempting any question.
-But if you give the wrong answer to a question, you will have to pay the penalty of 0.25 marks.
+But if every wrong answer carries a negative marking of 0.25 marks.

 IPCC (Integrated Professional Competence Course)

 - There are some eligibility criteria before you can sit for IPCC.
-To be able to sit for IPCC, you need to clear CPT plus 10+2 or you should complete your graduation with 55% marks in commerce stream and 60% in other streams or candidates who have passed Intermediate level examination in ICSI or ICWAI.
-You also need to complete 100 hours of Information Technology Training (ITT) before you are eligible to take the exam.
-Moreover, you should register for your IPCC exam at least 9 months before taking the examination.
+To appear for IPCC, one needs to clear CPT plus 10+2, or one should complete their graduation with 55% marks in the commerce stream and 60% in other streams or candidates who have passed the Intermediate level examination in ICSI or ICWA.
+An applicant also needs to complete 100 hours of Information Technology Training (ITT) before they are eligible to opt for the exam.
+Moreover, they should register for their IPCC exam at least nine months before taking the examination.

-- If you’re sitting for IPCC, the expectation is that you at least have working knowledge in each subject.
+- If an applicant appears for IPCC, they are expected to have working knowledge in each subject.

-- To clear IPCC, you need to score at least 40% in each subject and your aggregate in all the subjects would be 50%.
+- To clear IPCC, one would need to score at least 40% in each subject, and an aggregate in all the subjects must be 50%.

-- This is the added advantage or requirement of passing CA. Once you complete IPCC, you need to do 3 years of article-ship.
-The minimum requirement for being able to do article-ship is to clear at least one group of IPCC and to complete 100 hours of ITT.
+- Articleship is the added advantage or requirement of passing the CA exam.
+Once an aspirant completes IPCC, they need to do three years of articleship.
+The minimum requirement for doing an articleship is to clear at least one IPCC group and complete 100 hours of ITT.

-- Article-ship is a practical training and students will get paid an amount as stipend every month.
+- Articleship is practical training, and students get paid a stipend every month.

-- There are two requirements to be eligible to sit for CA Final.
+- There are two requirements to be eligible to appear for the CA final exam.

-- The first thing is you need to pass both groups of IPCC.
+- The first thing is to pass both groups of IPCC.

-- The second thing is you need to complete at least 2.5 years of article-ship before the exam.
+- The second criteria is to complete at least 2.5 years of article-ship before the exam.

-- You need to have advanced knowledge to be able to clear CA Final.
+- The applicant needs to have an advanced knowledge in the intricacies of accounting to clear the CA Final.

-- You need to score at least 40% in each subject and 50% in aggregate to pass the exam.
+- One needs to score at least 40% in each subject and 50% in aggregate to pass the exam.

-- Once you pass the exam, you will be able enrol as a member of ICAI.
-You will get the membership of both ACA (Associate Member of the Institute of Chartered Accountants of India) and FCA (Fellow Member of the Institute of Chartered Accountants of India).
+- Once the exam is cleared, they will enroll as a member of ICAI.
+As a result, they will get the membership of both ACA (Associate Member of the Institute of Chartered Accountants of India) and FCA (Fellow Member of the Institute of Chartered Accountants of India).

-- You will also get two certificates once you pass CA final – first certificate is the certificate of membership and second certificate is the certificate of practice.
+- The aspirant will also get two certificates once they pass the CA final – first,is the certificate of membership and second, is the certificate of practice.

-The breakdown of CA exam at each level is different.
-Let’s see how the weight at each level has been distributed.
+The breakdown of the ICAI exam sheet at each level is different.
+Let us understand the breakdown of each level in detail through the discussion below.

 CPT (200 Marks)

-It has two sessions as mentioned above.
+It has two sessions, as mentioned above.
 Each session has two sections.
-In the first session, the first section is Fundamentals of Accounting which is given 60% weightage and the second section is Mercantile Laws which is given 40% weightage.
-In the second session, first section is General Economics and second section is Quantitative Aptitude.
-Both have been given equal weightage (i.e. 50%).
+In the first session, the first section is Fundamentals of Accounting, which is given 60% weightage, and the second section is Mercantile Laws, which is given 40% weightage.
+In the second session, the first section is General Economics and the second section is Quantitative Aptitude.
+Both have been given equal weightage (i.e., 50%).

-Let’s look at the weightage at each group (as you know IPCC has two groups) –
+Let us look at the weightage of each group (IPCC has two groups): –